 This is what the Venetian merchant Marco Polo noted while visiting Yazd in 1272: “It is a noble city has a great amount of trade”, wrote the famous world traveller.
 “They weave their quantities of a certain silk tissue known as Yasdi, which merchants carry into many quarters to dispose of.
 When you leave this city to travel further, you ride for seven days over great plains, finding harbours to receive you at three places only.”

 Being home to the second great population of Zoroastrians with 10% of its population, Yazd is the centre of 3500 years of Zoroastrianism in Iran while Zoroastrian faith was the principal religion before the Arab conquest in Iran.
 Yazd possesses many holy sites, such as Fire Temple, Towers of Silence and pilgrimage sites.
 After Islam, it's indeed in Yazd region that many Zoroastrians came to seek refuge, as they were allowed to practice their religion against the payment of tax.

 Nowadays, Islam, Zoroastrianism, as well as Judaism, still peacefully live side by side.
 They left their mark on the city.
 A melting that can also be witnessed to the traditional Yazdi handicrafts and local celebrations.

-Yazd not only has survived from drought and limited resources in desert, but innovated sustainable methods compatible with nature to preserve its heritage for upcoming generations forever; this cradle of culture and modesty didn't suffice with mere survival and created yellow-brown heavens such as its buildings, houses and lush gardens in desert for inscribing its patience and love on the world pad.
+Yazd not only has survived from drought and limited resources in the desert but innovated sustainable methods compatible with nature to preserve its heritage for upcoming generations forever; this cradle of culture and modesty didn't suffice with mere survival and created yellow-brown heavens such as its buildings, houses and lush gardens in the desert for inscribing its patience and love on the world pad.